 Research into CBD use for autism is limited.
 Generally, expert analysis regards using CBD for the treatment of autism spectrum disorder as promising, but unproven.
 Anecdotal evidence suggests CBD can help with impulsivity, attention spans, aggression, difficulty sleeping, and hyperactivity.
 Of course, it’s not clinically proven to do so yet.

 However, CBD is clinically proven to treat some symptoms of epilepsy, which is common among those with an autism spectrum disorder.
-In fact, the FDA has approved a drug with CBD (Epidiolex) with CBD as an active ingredient to treat rare and severe forms of epilepsy.
+The FDA has approved a drug with CBD (Epidiolex) with CBD as an active ingredient to treat rare and severe forms of epilepsy.

 CBD for Fibromyalgia

 Chronic fibromyalgia can mean constant pain, headaches, and nausea.
 However, CBD could possibly offer relief for these symptoms.
 A review of research from the National Academies of Science, Engineering, and Medicine on the therapeutic effects of cannabis and cannabinoids found that there is substantial evidence CBD and other cannabinoids can offer relief for chronic pain.
 Some users of cannabinoids can even replace conventional pain medications such as opiates with cannabis.

 New research from Kaiser Permanente suggests CBD oil can be helpful for anxiety.
 In the study, almost 80 percent of adults with anxiety who took CBD oil noted decreased anxiety scores within the first month.
-The research indicates it could hold benefit for anxiety disorders and suggests further clinical study into the effects of CBD for anxiety.
+The research indicates it could hold benefits for anxiety disorders and suggests further clinical study into the effects of CBD for anxiety.

 The same Kaiser Permanente study found that CBD can support better sleep, too.
 Although not as high a relief rate as anxiety, almost 67 percent of adults in the survey said their sleep scores improved within the first month.
 As stress can sometimes preclude sleep, it’s possible getting relief from the anxiety can make it easier to get to sleep and benefit from better quality sleep.